 Greta BaierYouth Ambassador

-Greta Baier serves as the youth ambassador for A Foundation Building Strength for Nemaline Myopathy.
+Greta Baier serves as a youth ambassador for A Foundation Building Strength for Nemaline Myopathy.
 Greta was diagnosed with NM at 20 months and is affected by the NEB gene.
 Some of Greta’s best memories are at NM conferences, summer gatherings her family has hosted, and cheering on the AFBS charity team during the NYC marathon weekend.
 A high schooler in New York City, her favorite subjects are math and science.
 Some of her favorite things to do are dance (she dances with Born Dancing, an inclusive dance company), sing, blog (https://gretability.blog/), go to Broadway shows, try out new restaurants in the city, and travel.
 She also enjoys hanging out with her friends and her Canine Companions service dog, Midas.
 In 2021, Greta was named 1 of 10 middle school finalists in the NPR Student Podcast Challenge where she focused on the importance of inclusive dance.
 In the future, she hopes to work in tech and to advocate for people with disabilities.